KhyeLerk/testAdes1/README.md

 2. What did the team plan to do the next week
 - Work on APIs for basic and advance, data and insert

+### Week 7 ~ 9:
+Term break, no progress during this period, working on other assignments as they were due on MST week and during term break

+### Week 10
+1. What did the team do this week
+- Redesign the database to better fit new requirements
+- Enhancing API

+2. What did the team plan to do the next week
+- Complete APIs for front end to further progress
+- Add in API changes to api.md worksheet

 ## Setup

 1. Setup a Github account (Using any account)